-Broadly speaking, terpenes are natural aromatic compounds with various medical properties found in both plants and animals.
-In plants, hemp and cannabis plants mainly, terpenes are responsible for color, smell, and flavor.
-If you have ever been energized by the scent of an orange peel or calmed by the relaxing scent of lavender, you have encountered terpenes.
+Broadly speaking, terpenes are natural aromatic compounds found in both plants and animals and play an important role in the way a plant looks, smells, and tastes.
+If you have ever been energized by the scent of an orange peel or calmed by the unique aroma of lavender essential oils, you have encountered terpenes.
 However, terpenes are much more important than being responsible for scents or colors.
 They attract pollinators and repel predators; they also help plants recover from damage and boost plant immune function.

 How Do Terpenes work?

-Terpenes work in numerous ways with the body other than the sensory experience.
-Scientists have identified that terpenes and cannabinoids appear to work together to produce enhanced benefits – a phenomenon known as the entourage effect.
+Terpenes work in numerous ways with the human body other than the sensory experience.
+Scientists have speculated that terpenes and cannabinoids can work together to produce enhanced benefits – a phenomenon known as the entourage effect.
 For example, limonene, caryophyllene, and pinene are terpenes found in abundance in cannabis and hemp.
-They work side by side with THC to produce anti-inflammatory and analgesic (pain reducing) benefits.
-Linalool, a terpene found abundantly in lavender and cannabis, also has a special synergetic relationship in reducing anxiety.
+They work side by side with THC to boost benefits.
+Linalool, a terpene found abundantly in lavender and the cannabis plant also has a special synergetic relationship with its surrounding cannabinoids.

 Cannabis flowers and cannabis extracts naturally contain terpenes.
-Cannabis THC content is typically between 15-30%, while terpenes are around 3-5%.
-Broad-spectrum and full-spectrum CBD products also naturally contain cannabis terpenes.
-CBD isolate products do not contain any terpenes; therefore, they do not have any entourage effects.
+A cannabis plant’s THC content is typically between 15-30%, while terpenes make up around 3-5%.
+Broad-spectrum and full-spectrum CBD products, extracted from the hemp plants, also naturally contain cannabis terpenes.
+CBD isolate products do not contain any terpenes; therefore, they could not produce entourage effects.

 Are terpenes such as Pinene, Limonene, Linalool, and Myrcene only found in cannabis?

 Absolutely not!
+As natural compounds, terpenes exist in all plants.
 Pinene, as the name indicates, is found in pine trees and pine needles.
-Terpene Limonene is found in peels of citrus fruits such as lemon.
+Limonene is found in peels of citrus fruits such as lemon.
 Lavender has an abundance of Linalool and Myrcene in basil, mangos, hops, and lemongrass.

 Our terpene strain fingerprints are natural, organic, and food-grade aroma compounds sourced from the highest quality plant-derived botanical materials.

-Terpene profile refers to the unique cocktail of aromatic molecules within each plant.
+A terpene profile or fingerprint refers to the unique cocktail of aromatic molecules within each plant.
 Every strain possesses a unique terpene profile made up of varying percentages of different molecules.
-The most common terpenes usually come in abundantly, along with hundreds of other minor terpenes with a lower rate.
-Below is a snapshot of the terpene profile of Canna Tsu, a popular cannabis strain for anxiety, also found in our Anxiety formulation of CBD Terpene.
+The most common terpenes usually grow abundantly, along with hundreds of other minor terpenes that occur at a lower rate.

-Myrcene: one of the most common terpenes associated with cannabis.
+Myrcene.
+One of the most common terpenes associated with cannabis.
 It has a dank, earthy, and herbal scent.
-Despite being the smallest terpene by molecular size, myrcene can have powerful effects on the body with anti-inflammatory and analgesic properties.
-However, it is also known to have a sedative effect or make you sleepy.
-As far as potential medical uses, myrcene has been indicated to be an antibacterial compound that may have pain relief properties.
+Despite being the smallest terpene by molecular size, myrcene can have powerful effects on the body’s comfort level.
+It is also known to produce sleepy feelings.
 Besides being the most abundant terpene in cannabis, it is also found in mango, hops, thyme, and lemongrass.

-Limonene: commonly found in the rinds of citrus fruits.
-Its scent is one of lemons and citrus fruits.
-Limonene is known to be an antifungal agent, and it may also boost mood and reduce inflammation.
-It’s a crucial terpene in CBD because it can increase the absorption rate of other terpenes.
+Limonene.
+Commonly found in the rinds of citrus fruits, Limonene’s scent is one of lemons and oranges.
+Limonene may help boost mood and reduce discomfort.
 It is also found in mint, juniper, rosemary, and pine.
-It also has anti-inflammatory effects.

-Caryophyllene: One of the most exciting terpenes, caryophyllene is found in cloves, cinnamon, and black pepper.
+Caryophyllene.
+One of the most exciting terpenes, Caryophyllene is found in cloves, cinnamon, and black pepper.
 It has a spicy, woody aroma.
-The caryophyllene terpene is unique because it may interact with the endocannabinoid system, just like cannabinoids.
-Furthermore, it may act as an analgesic and has anti-inflammatory properties.
+The Caryophyllene terpene is unique because it may interact with the endocannabinoid system, just like cannabinoids.
+Furthermore, it may help feelings of discomfort and produce a relaxing effect.

 Do Terpenes get you high?

-Terpenes do not cause any psychoactive effects the same way THC does.
-However, they do work in more subtle ways to enhance mood.
+Terpenes do not cause any psychoactive effects.
+However, they may work in more subtle ways to enhance mood.

 Will Terpenes Show Up on a Drug Test?

-If you are taking our brand of CBD Terpenes, it will not.
-This is because there are beneficial cannabinoids such as CBD and high terpene content, but it is THC free.
+If you are taking Maeve brand of CBD and Synergy Blends, they will not.
+This is because those products are certified THC-free by a third party.
 To understand the difference between full-spectrum CBD products and Broad Spectrum, read more in this blog post.
 If you take a full-spectrum CBD oil with terpenes added to it, you might be at risk of failing a drug test.